 This introductory level course stresses the basic concepts, ideas, and techniques that deal with the visual, functional, and ecological aspects of grading and landform manipulation.

 0152.
 Introduction to CAD (3 s.h.)
 F.

-Introduction to Computer Aided Drafting using Autocad Release 14.
-Focus on learning the basic commands for drawing in two dimensions.
-This will include absolute and relative coordinates, working in layers, paper and model space, manipulation of text, and plotting.
-Application of those commands in the generation of drawings depicting buildings, steps, walls, curbs, plant material, etc.
+Introduction to Computer Aided Drafting using Autocad Release 2002.
+Focuses on learning the basic commands for drawing in two dimensions.
+Includes absolute and relative coordinates, working in layers, paper and model space, manipulation of text, and plotting.

 0154.
 Advanced CAD (3 s.h.)
 S. Prerequisite: LA 0152.

 Addresses more advanced concepts in two-dimensional Autocad (plan and section-elevation), and introduces Autocad as a three-dimensional tool in the generation of perspective drawings.
 Includes plotting in color, landcad applications, and the use of a digitizer.

 0207.
 Site Planning Studio (6 s.h.)
 F. Prerequisite: LA 0101/0103, LA 0102/0104, and LA 0108.